Maple177/finetune_relation_extraction/README.md

 - :raised_hand: if you want to load pre-trained models from local files, create a directory /pretrained_models/ and put vocal.txt, pytorch_model.bin and config.json under /pretrained_models/model_name/ e.g. /pretrained_models/biobert/.

 - :raised_hand: if you use datasets or BERT variants that are not in the pre-list, simple modifications need to be made:
   - add a map from labels to integer ids in the dictionary "label2id" in utils_data.py.
-Notice that you should ALWAYS map the false relation to 0 (in our evaluation we assume that 0 refers to the false relation and is thus excluded).
+Notice that you should ALWAYS map the false relation to 0 (in our evaluation we assume that 0 refers to the false relation and is thus excluded in some cases).
 An example label-to-id map for chemprot (blurb / blue) is:
    ```
    {"false": 0,
     "CPR:3": 1,